bayamacro/bayamacro.github.io/pages/index.markdown

 ---

 {: .warning }
-> Make sure you install correctly to ensure perfect experience.
-See <a href="https://github.com/bayamacro?tab=stars" target="_blank">Github Releases</a> for a list of macros of the games we currently have.
+> Make sure you [install CORRECTLY]({% link pages/docs/macro-basics.markdown %}) to ensure perfect experience.
+See [the GAMES]({% link pages/docs/games.markdown %}) for a list of macros of the games we currently have supported.

 ## About the macro